JamesGreenaway/craftcms/README.md

 - traefik.http.middlewares.https.redirectscheme.scheme=https
 ```

-> Please remember to update the name of the router (in this case it's `example`) when starting a new project.
+> Please remember to update the name of the router (in this case it's `example-craft1`) when starting a new project.

 Now our domain will always redirect back to the HTTPS protocol.